Vishal-V/100-Days-of-ML-Code/README.md

 ### Day 77 (24-11-18) Working on Face Recognition
 - Working on Siamese Networks for learning Similarity functions
 - Improving Happy House with Face recognition

+### Day 78 (25-11-18) Working on the PyTorch lesson 4
+- Working on Udacity's Lesson 4 of the PyTorch challenge
+- Got the O'Reilly Data Science book in R with the Tidyverse
+- Working on the problem statement for Hackference Hackathon